json-api/json-api/format/index.md

 Unless otherwise noted, objects defined by this specification **MUST NOT** contain any additional members.
-Client and server implementations **MUST** ignore those not recognized by this specification.
+Client and server implementations **MUST** ignore members not recognized by this specification.

 > Note: These conditions allow this specification to evolve through additive changes.